Above photo: New York Life employees outside the office building in Osaka, Japan, 1903

 Henry Y. Kasai became an NYLIC agent in 1915.
 When he first started working at the company, he only spoke Japanese, but became bilingual as his clientele transitioned from Japanese immigrants to their American-born children.

-Throughout his 50-plus-year career with New York Life, Mr. Kasai was regarded highly as an emissary between Japanese and American cultures.
+Throughout his 50-plus-year career with New York Life, Kasai was regarded highly as an emissary between Japanese and American cultures.
 He was the recipient of numerous awards, including the Americanism Award in 1947, the Nisei of the Biennium Award from the Japanese-American Citizens League in 1964, and the Order of the Sacred Treasure from the Japanese government in 1966.
-The Order of the Sacred Treasure was particularly significant, acknowledging Mr. Kasai’s efforts to promote “understanding and international goodwill.”
-At the time of the award, Henry Y. Kasai was advocating Salt Lake City adopt Matsumoto City in Japan as its sister city (which it did in 1968).
+The Order of the Sacred Treasure was particularly significant, acknowledging Kasai’s efforts to promote “understanding and international goodwill.”
+At the time of the award, Kasai was advocating Salt Lake City to adopt Matsumoto City in Japan as its sister city (which it did in 1968).

 Raymond K. Wu

 Raymond K. Wu was a University of Tokyo and University of Missouri graduate who joined our Lincoln Branch in New York, in May 1950.
 In his first year with the company, he had become one of the best-known life insurance salesmen among the Chinese population in New York City.
-Within five years, Mr. Wu had become a million-dollar producer and member of the Presidents Council.
+Within five years, Wu had become a million-dollar producer and member of the President's Council.
 In May 1955, Wu’s success led him to open New York Life’s first office in New York’s Chinatown district.

 Christine Young

 An immigrant from Taiwan, Christine K. Young joined New York Life in 1982.
-With no prior training or experience, Ms. Young found immediate success working with the Chinese community in San Francisco, California.
-In 1983, she was made a member of the Chairman’s Council, a Summit Member in 1984, and the Agent of the Year for the San Francisco General Office in 1986, 1988 and 1989.
-Ms. Young was also a lifetime member of the Million Dollar Round Table, Top of the Table, Twenty-five Million Dollar International Forum, and recipient of the National Sales Achievement Award.
+With no prior training or experience, Young found immediate success working with the Chinese community in San Francisco, California.
+In 1983, she was made a member of the Chairman’s Council, a Summit Member in 1984, and the Agent of the Year for the San Francisco General Office in 1986, 1988, and 1989.
+Young was also a lifetime member of the Million Dollar Round Table, Top of the Table, Twenty-five Million Dollar International Forum, and recipient of the National Sales Achievement Award.
 In 1993, Young became the Council Vice President.
 She had 2,000 clients at the time, making her “one of the top female and Asian salespersons in the life insurance industry.”

 In addition to her career, Christine Young hosted a Chinese cultural program and wrote a biweekly column for two Chinese-language newspapers.
 She was an active advocate for Asian community charities in the Bay Area and frequently donated to children’s orphanages in China.
 “I feel extremely close to the Asian community.
 By promoting their achievements, and providing for their insurance needs, I actively support Asians in America.”